 Integrating Vuforia with Unity

-To start the work in Unity we have to download Vuforia SDK – this finalizes the tasks on Vuforia side.
+To start working with Unity we have to download Vuforia SDK – this finalizes the tasks on Vuforia side.
 We go to Downloads -> SDK and select ‘Download for Unity’ package.
-Then we open Unity3D platform and create new project for augmented reality models.
+Then we open Unity3D platform and create a new project for augmented reality models.
 Let’s call it “MyARDemo”.

 We specify the location on PC and select 3D type for our animation.
 Next, we have to import the Vuforia-Unity package and the database with our targets.
 For that we go to Assets -> Import Package -> Custom Package, and import both of them into our Unity project.

 Our corresponding data set and kit, are these:

 Then we go to Vuforia menu and tap ‘Configuration’.

 There we paste our application license key that we’ve created previously while checking on ‘Load MyTargets Database’ and ‘Active’ properties in Datasets.

 Now we may say “the fun part begins” – let’s upload some image for our augmented reality models and do some animation.
 For our demo project, we have prepared a rough 3D model of a stunning knight with armor, imagery courtesy of Dmitry Solonin.